jcabi/jcabi-aspects/README.md

 If you have any questions about the framework, or something doesn't work as expected, please [submit an issue here](https://github.com/jcabi/jcabi-aspects/issues/new).
-If you want to discuss, please use our [Google Group](https://groups.google.com/forum/#!forum/jcabi).

 ## How to contribute?